openaccessapp/Documentation/places.md

 - AccessApp is free
 - There are no ads
-- The focus is on the needs of the visitors, also on the needs of the marginal groups
+- The focus is on the needs of the visitors, also on the needs of the vulnerable and marginalised groups

 #### Discovery of Places which take Covid Seriously